Skip to content

 So “a substantial step toward” committing an uncompleted crime, is itself a crime.
 But this law requires evidence of criminal intent, or mens rea.
 The law requires evidence of “intent to commit a crime.” in taking the “substantial step.”

 Attempt Crime Sentencing: The Minnesota Statutes §609.17, subd.
 4 limits the maximum sentence for an attempt crime to half the maximum for the underlying offense.
-(But not if punishable by life imprisonment).
+(But not if punishable by life imprisonment.)
 And similarly, the Minnesota Sentencing Guidelines, 2G, call for one-half the presumptive sentence of many, though not all, underlying offenses.

 Solicitation to commit a crime

-• Section 609.321, Prostitution And Sex Trafficking; Definitions
+• Section 609.321, Prostitution Definitions

-• Section 609.322, Solicitation, Inducement, And Promotion Of Prostitution; Sex Trafficking
+• Section 609.322, Solicitation, Inducement, Promotion Of Prostitution

 • Section 609.325, Defenses to Prostitution Charges